pinot-contrib/pinot-docs/basics/getting-started/frequent-questions/ingestion-faq.md

 Inverted indexes are set in the tableConfig's tableIndexConfig -> invertedIndexColumns list.
 For documentation on table config, see [Table Config Reference](../../../configuration-reference/table.md).
 For an example showing how to configure an inverted index, see [Inverted Index](../../indexing/inverted-index.md).

 Applying inverted indexes to a table config will generate an inverted index for all new segments.
-To apply the inverted indexes to all existing segments, see [How to apply an inverted index to an existing table?](./#how-to-apply-an-inverted-index-to-an-existing-table)
+To apply the inverted indexes to all existing segments, see [How to apply an inverted index to existing segments?](./#how-to-apply-an-inverted-index-to-existing-segments)

-### How to apply an inverted index to an existing table?
+### How to apply an inverted index to existing segments?

 1. Add the columns you wish to index to the tableIndexConfig-> invertedIndexColumns list.
 To update the table config use the Pinot Swagger API: [http://localhost:9000/help#!/Table/updateTableConfig](http://localhost:9000/help#!/Table/updateTableConfig)
 2. Invoke the reload API: [http://localhost:9000/help#!/Segment/reloadAllSegments](http://localhost:9000/help#!/Segment/reloadAllSegments)

 Once you've done that, you can check whether the index has been applied by querying the segment metadata API at [http://localhost:9000/help#/Segment/getServerMetadata](http://localhost:9000/help#/Segment/getServerMetadata)

+## Can I retrospectively add an index to any segment?

+Not all indexes can be retrospectively applied to existing segments.

+If you want to add or change the (sorted index column)[../../basics/inverted-index.md#sorted-inverted-index] or adjust (the dictionary encoding of the default forward index)[../../basics/forward-index.md#raw-value-forward-index] you will need to manually re-load any existing segments.

 ### How to create star-tree indexes?